averybobbitt/workplace-violence-prediction-api/README.md

 ## Description

-This repository contains the source code for our groups Software Engineering project for Impact Intelligence.
+This repository contains the source code for Team Orangutan's Software Engineering project for Impact Intelligence.

 ---